-Then there are two long sets of stepping stones to make your way over, there are a couple of stones that are lower in the water so when the river levels are high they may be covered in water.
+Then there are two long sets of stepping stones to make your way over.
+There are a couple of stones that are lower in the water so when the river levels are high, they may underwater.

 Stage 3 – Monsal Trail Bridge to Miller Dale

 Once across the bridge, continue walking straight until you reach the Monsal Trail.
 (Option to shorten the walk here)